awslabs/git-secrets/README.rst

     used to filter our false positives.

 ``<pattern>``
     The regex pattern to search.
+Supports Perl Compatible Regular Expressions.

 Examples